fantpmas/hylia/src/posts/android-iphone-screenshots-via-terminal.md

   - tech
 ---

 Here's a handy little script to take screenshots from a connected iPhone and/or Android device and save them directly to your MacBook.
-Yay, no more e-mailing or AirDropping screenshots to yourself!
+Yay, no more e-mailing or AirDropping screenshots to yourself!​

 ```bash
 #!/usr/bin/env bash